• Skip to content

 Thyroid Tests 101

 Testing thyroid hormone levels is the first step in diagnosing a thyroid disorder and determining the appropriate course of treatment.
-However, many doctors don’t test for Hashimoto’s, despite having their patients present with symptoms of thyroid disease.
+However, I’ve found that many doctors don’t test for Hashimoto’s, despite having their patients present with symptoms of thyroid disease.

-For this reason, it’s important to have a full thyroid panel done, which includes not only TSH and T4, but also T3, TPO, and TG antibodies (whose presence can show how strong the autoimmune attack on the thyroid is).
+For this reason, it’s important to have a full thyroid panel done, which includes not only TSH and T4, but also T3, and the two most common Hashimoto’s antibodies, TPO and TG antibodies (when they are elevated, they indicate an autoimmune process within the thyroid gland, and their level can indicate the strength of the autoimmune attack against the thyroid gland and can help with predicting a timeline of full thyroid destruction).

 Additionally, an ultrasound test can help to diagnose Hashimoto’s, as well as reveal what’s happening with your thyroid and see if there are any nodules present.